gayatri-a-b/busrouting/README.md

 3) `/driver_dashboard`

-* PURPOSE: show the best point-to-point route for dropping off the camper at their respective drop-off locations
+* Show the best point-to-point route for dropping off the camper at their respective drop-off locations.

     * Automatically updates/populates map with campers coming on the bus, starting location, and final destination.
 Leaflet Routing-provided navigation itinerary with ability for the driver to click x for the campers dropped off.
 Blue dot traces the route.
     * Adding points to the map or dragging the route is intentionally disabled.